velmie/docker-nginx-php7/README.md

 This image supports [PostgreSQL](https://hub.docker.com/_/postgres/) and [MySQL](https://hub.docker.com/_/mysql/) and/or [MariaDB](https://hub.docker.com/_/mariadb/).

 ### Timezone
-The machine is configured to user America/Sao_Paulo timezone.
+The machine is configured to user UTC timezone.
 The Nginx configuration is ready to run a [Laravel](https://laravel.com/) app.